Quick Start Guide for Winter Atlasing

 Options for Sending us your Data

 There are several options for submitting data to the Maine Bird Atlas.
 Our preferred method for entering data is through eBird on your computer at home, work, on your phone (eBird app), or at a local library.
 Entering data through eBird is very simple and fun - we encourage everyone to give it a try.
 Click here for more info on eBird and how to use it.
+Note: To help us keep the data and summary information organized for this project, the majority (if not all) of your winter bird observations should be entered into Maine eBird, not the Maine Bird Atlas portal.
+Click here for more information on the difference.

 If you prefer not to enter your data electronically, for whatever reason, we have a group of volunteers willing to enter records submitted on our paper forms, although make sure to fill out the form completely and legibly so that we can correctly enter your observations.
 Paper forms should be mailed directly to the atlas project (Maine Bird Atlas, c/o Glen Mittelhauser, Maine Natural History Observatory, 317 Guzzle Road, Gouldsboro, ME 04607), or the forms can be scanned or photographed and sent by email.